jasonkarns/nodejs-cli-apps-best-practices/README.md

 <details>
   <summary>➡️ <b>Details</b></summary>

 It may happen that you find yourself needing to provide storage persistence for your CLI application, such as remembering a username, email, API token, or other preferences between multiple invocations of the CLI.
 Use a configuration helper that allows the app to persist such user settings.
+Respect a user's preference for storage of configuration files (and/or cache or runtime data); adhere to [XDG BaseDir specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

 Reference projects: